Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2D/notes.md

 ---

-## 8. Checking Active Users
+## 8. Checking Currently Active Users

-I used the `w` command to view users who currently had active sessions.
+I used the `w` command to view users who currently have active sessions on the system.

 ### Command